woupiestek/rlox/log.md

 I don't feel like doing his now.
 I don't expect to see a big improvement with the given benchmarks.

+### buddies, afterthoughts

+The system works well bottom up.
+Some logic is needed to progressively allocate more space, and coalesce-on-free could benefit from a fast way to tell and change which blocks are free, but the assumption is that free block will remain rare.

+Reverse bits might still be interesting for dynamic arrays.
+By spreading allocations as wide as possible there is room for growth for each array.
+So instead of using the smallest possible space, use the largest.
+More allocations means that the capacity per allocation diminishes, which leads to this
+conundrum: what if one of the arrays has already grown past the available space?
+There are dynamic upper and lower bounds to how much space is assigned to each offset!

+This is clearly orginal work, which means that there is little info on what to do.

+To avoid fragmentation, a global top capacity must be avoided. instead, certain positions become invalid, as they overlap allocated space.

+1. each offset starts with a length and capacity
+2. if any ancestor is already using the space, the offset is unavailable
+3. otherwise, steal capacity from the ancestors.

+Now one of the parents need more than capacity, and therefore moves.
+A huge number of slots is now becomes free.
+So how to work those in?

+The free one at the end can be dropped.
+Then the index with the highest capacity should be allocated first.

 ## 2026-04-26

 ### buddy allocator